 If there is one thing that is common to all addicts it is that they have become the best of liars — to friends, employers, family and even to themselves.
 Moreover, they are blame-shifters, never taking responsibility for their own actions.
 Introducing Christ into their life also means introducing truth, where truth had become lost to them.
 Most of our staff are former addicts themselves, so they can see through the lies of the residents.
 Truth and transparency become a pivotal focus from this point forward, often taught with tough love, but always approached with acceptance, understanding and care.
 Eventually, the addict or alcoholic realizes that the only way to live is to put away their constant lies and approach life from the truth, with the help of Christ.

-Counseling Centers for men and women in Georgia (GA), include Christian counselors in Georgia (GA), Christian substance abuse counseling in Georgia (GA), Christian addiction counseling in Georgia (GA), Teen Challenge counseling service in Georgia (GA), Teletherapy for men and women in Georgia (GA), Drug and alcohol counseling in Georgia (GA), Teen Challenge online counseling in Georgia (GA), Affordable counseling in Georgia (GA), Addiction help for men in Georgia (GA), Addiction help for Women in Georgia (GA), and telehealth in Georgia (GA).
+Counseling Centers for men, women, and teens. in Georgia (GA), include Christian counselors in Georgia (GA), Christian substance abuse counseling in Georgia (GA), Christian addiction counseling in Georgia (GA), Teen Challenge counseling service in Georgia (GA), Teletherapy for men and men, women, and teens. in Georgia (GA), Drug and alcohol counseling in Georgia (GA), Teen Challenge online counseling in Georgia (GA), Affordable counseling in Georgia (GA), Addiction help for men in Georgia (GA), Addiction help for men, women, and teens. in Georgia (GA), and telehealth in Georgia (GA).

 "NO WARRANTY" LEGAL NOTICE: While independent outcomes studies have shown very high recovery rates for indiviuals in our programs, we cannot guarantee recovery for any particular individual.
 Recovery and future abstinence from addicting substances and the effects that such substances may have on the individual or their life, actions, or their future are entirely dependent on the individual and how well they apply the principles we have taught them.
 We are an educational institution, and how the individual in our program learns from what they are taught and modeled here, is totally up to them.
 Individuals who stay the full term (until graduation) have much better long-term recovery from addicitons than those who do not.